UPDATE: MCTXSheriff Identifies Found Body, Seeks Public’s Help - NewsBreak

 fox26houston.com

-A female is dead and a teen hospitalized after a shooting at an apartment complex in west Harris County, the sheriff’s office says.
-The shooting was reported around 2:25 a.m.
-Wednesday in the 14100 block of Rio Bonito Road.
-Authorities responded to the scene and found an 18-year-old man...
+A motorcyclist is dead after a crash with a truck in northeast Harris County, the sheriff’s office says.
+The crash occurred around 10:37 a.m.
+Thursday in the 14500 block of Smith, near El Dorado.
+According to HCSO, the motorcyclist was transported to the hospital, where he was pronounced dead.

 montgomerycountypolicereporter.com